 “Christine’s Refrigerator” was awarded “Song of the Year” by JP Folks, and was featured on the Kitchen Sisters’ “Kitchen Stories” report (NPR’s “Morning Edition”) and on their audio-book, “Hidden Kitchens.”
 Another track from this CD, “Tanta Belleza (So Much Beauty)” was prominently featured, in full, for the end credits of the HBO/Showtime film, “The Kidnapping of Ingrid Betancourt.”

-Rosler recently arranged and recorded a version of The Beatles’ “Julia” with the (at the time 10-year-old( singer, Emily O’Reilly, for The Beatles Complete on Ukulele project ), produced by Dave Barratt.
-Don co-wrote with Jay Ward a bunch of songs on Jay’s “dogbrain: nest” CD; with E-Street Band member Everett Bradley with “Christmas Is Kickin' In”, which kicks off Everett’s Christmas CD Toy and "Christmas Past” for Everett’s 2010 Holidelic CD.
+Don co-wrote with Jay Ward a bunch of songs on Jay’s “dogbrain: nest” and "bonejockeys" CDs; with E-Street Band member Everett Bradley with “Christmas Is Kickin' In”, which kicks off Everett’s Christmas CD Toy and "Christmas Past” for Everett’s 2010 Holidelic CD.
 And, with Peter Valentine, the title track “To Whom It May Concern” for RIFF (on EMI), produced by Grammy-award-winning gospel great Fred Hammond.
 Rosler and Valentine, along with Jim Gately, continued to have success together by placing a number of songs over the years on international soundtracks on Global/Som Livre, keeping company with Sheryl Crow, Toni Braxton and Crash Test Dummies" (combined over a million sold!).

 He is currently dreaming up a new concept album called Catch and gathering up strength to write a musical.